ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 ### Out of Scope

-This version could lock a cell to only accept a label, a number, or a formula.
-I can't understand the value of this in modern times.
+~~This version could lock a cell to only accept a label, a number, or a formula.
+I can't understand the value of this in modern times.~~ Add this feature back in, it is almost certainly for templates as a form of error-checking/form-validation.

 You could use a fill character to repeat between the gutter and the displayed text.
 An example would be "---Total---" where the hyphens are filling the space because the text is centered.
 This style is no longer used.